The Unofficial FAQ

 4a.
 What if you call someone internationally outside of Canada and the US?

-The international rate for outgoing calls differs daily (see this post from Jack).
-However, it is often a dollar or more per minute.
+The international rate for outgoing calls is often a dollar or more per minute (the local airtime rate + the international rate depending on the country).
 It is often cheaper to call through a third-party service (even for long-distance calls within Canada and the US) such as yak.ca or justdial.ca.
 With these services, you call a local number and they route you through to the international number.
-Therefore, you are charged the local 7-Eleven rate (25 cents per minute) plus the third-party rate.
-An added advantage of this is that you know what the per-minute charge will be, instead of the ever-changing international 7-Eleven rate.
+Therefore, you are charged the local 7-Eleven rate (35 cents per minute) plus the third-party rate.
+You should choose a third-party provider that uses a TOLL FREE number.
+If you choose a local number to connect, you may be billed for both the local call and the long distance call as if they were conferenced.

 4b.
 What are the rates for toll-free calls?

 They are billed at the local rate.
-The only so-called “free” calls are: a 911 emergency call; a 611 call to customer service; *777 to check your balance; and *888 to add airtime.
+The only so-called “free” calls are: a 911 emergency call; a 611 call to customer service; *777 (or one of the “on screen” options) to check your balance; and *888 to add airtime.

 Text messaging